When mass media was invented, increasing its levels of personalization always seemed like an enormous task.

 This AI design assistant builds websites by predicting which sections, elements, images, and design styles are truly relevant to specific industries.
 It scans the web to find and learn more about its clients and the type of businesses they run.
 Then, its algorithms gather information from its own and its customers’ social channels to determine which elements would be more relevant for that specific website.

-The tool uses the company’s online texts, colors, and brand information to create branded website themes with the same color palette and a similar style, but that can be customized.
+This ai-powered app uses the company’s online texts, colors, and brand information to create branded website themes with the same color palette and a similar style, but that can be customized.

 Instead of singlehandedly testing out audiences by yourself, Adext AI uses artificial intelligence and machine learning to find the best possible audience for all of your ads by automatically managing and optimizing your budget on different platforms.
 This, in turn, can help you get better copy content and art for your campaigns to connect your target audiences with more personalized content.